insighio/docs/content/cloudplatform/ui/dashboards/_index.en.md

 - **export**: create and download a CSV file with all the included contents of the widget values.

 ![Dashboard Chart Wizard - Context Menu](/images/console_tutorial/dashboard_chart_context_menu.png?width=60pc)

+{{% notice note %}}
+🔐 Project viewers are not allowed to edit, delete or duplicate dashboards.
+Moreover, project editors are not allowed to delete dashboards.
+{{% /notice %}}